Stevie-okay/short_sortV2/README.md

 # 🎬 Short-Sort

 Lets you delete videos from local storage while you scroll through them.
-Depending on how many videos there are, first load might take a few seconds.
 Already watched videos will be skipped, just continue another time.

 ##  Required Packages